 Prior to filing, a Foster Law Offices attorney will evaluate your case and advise you of any risk you may have in losing assets in a consumer Chapter 7 case.
 In most cases, Client's assets are protected by exemptions under state or federal law.
 Exemptions protect assets up to certain dollar amounts.
 If an asset is fully exempt under the relevant statutory exemption, the Trustee cannot sell the asset in a Chapter 7 bankruptcy case.
-In some cases, Clients have chosen to file bankruptcy and allow the liquidation of an asset due to a high debt burden or the time and expense involved in selling the asset outside of bankruptcy.
+In some cases, Clients have chosen to file bankruptcy and allow the liquidation of an asset due to either a high debt burden or the time and expense involved in selling the asset outside of bankruptcy.

 It is important to consult a bankruptcy attorney experienced in liquidation cases in order to fully understand the impact a Chapter 7 filing may have on a Client's real and personal property.
 Surprise is not an emotion a bankruptcy client needs to feel after struggling with the stress of debt and the causes associated with a Client's decision to file Chapter 7 bankruptcy.

 If an asset is sold in Chapter 7, the bankruptcy case will take several months longer to complete and close.
 Assuming no parties' filed objections, the discharge will be entered 60 days after the Meeting of Creditors.
 The entry of the discharge occurs even though liquidation has not been completed.
 Recently, a number of Chapter 7 trustees have decided to undertake short sales on properties Clients decide to surrender in their bankruptcy case.
 These "bankruptcy short sales" can have positive impacts on the Client's post-bankruptcy credit reporting as well as allowing the Client to avoid paying non-dischargeable HOA dues after the property is sold.